wxcctechsummit/holcct2100/labslive/lab6.md

 ---

 ### Overview of the lab:
-This is a bonus section for the participants who has successfully compleated the mandatory part.
+This is a bonus section for the participants who have successfully completed the mandatory part.
+In this Lab, we will go through the tasks that are required to complete the Facebook integration with WxCC.
+At the end of the lab, you should be able to get a Facebook message on the agent desktop.

 ## Table of Contents
 - [Part 1: Organization admin: set up Facebook account](#Part-1-Organization-admin-set-up-Facebook-account)